OpenKnowledgeButton/OpenKnowledgeButton/README.md

 =====================

 The Open Knowledge Button is a meta-addon browser extension that provide functionalities for open annotation projects.
-You can join in too!
+How about adding your project as well?
 [Here how!]() TODO - add guidelines how to join.

 Rationale
 ---------